-This manual contains policies, procedures, guidelines and agreements for interconnection to Mid-Ohio Energy Cooperative's distribution system.
+This manual contains policies, procedures, guidelines and agreements for interconnection to Mid-Ohio Energy's distribution system.
 Within this manual you will find the following sections:

-- Operational Policies Includes Policy 525 "Operational Policy for the Interconnection and Operation of Distributed Resources" and Policy 507 "Amended and Restated Operational Policy for Qualifying Cogeneration and Small Power Production Facilities" determining whether a load is distributed to either Mid-Ohio Energy or Buckeye Power. - Rules & Regulations Includes Policy 521 "Rules and Regulations for Distributed Resources" which governs all interconnections to the Mid-Ohio Energy system. - Technical Guidelines This section includes the definitions and technical specifications for all Distributed Resource connections. - Net Metering This section is a rate schedule "NM" for residential loads of 25 kW and below, OR for non-residential loads that are 100 kW and below. - Back Up & Supplementary This section outlines rate schedule "S", applied to residential generating loads above 25 kW and non-residential loads above 100 kW.
-In this case, credits would be applied from Buckeye Power, Inc. - Application for Distributed Resource This is the application containing information relevant for your interconnection project.
-Please note there is a \$50.00 application fee to be paid before the application will be reviewed by the cooperative.
+- Guide to Interconnection A step by step guide to interconnecting a distributed generation resource with Mid-Ohio Energy's distribution system. - Operational Policies - - Policy 521 "Distributed Generation" regarding interconnections to the Mid-OhioEnergy system. - o Policy 525 "Interconnection and Operation of Distributed Resources". - Policy 507 "Qualifying Cogeneration and Small Power Production Facilities" determining whether a load is distributed for purchase by either Mid-Ohio Energy or Buckeye Power. - Technical Guidelines This section includes the definitions and technicalspecifications for all Distributed Resource connections. - Net Billing This section is a rate schedule "NB" for residential loads of 25 kW and below, OR for non-residential loads that are 100 kW and below. - Application for Distributed Resource This is the application containing information relevant for your interconnection project.
+Please note there is a \$250.00 application feeto be paid before the application will be reviewed by the cooperative, and a \$300.00 feefor engineering inspection (total of \$550.00) before the project is cleared to be energized.

-In addition to the documents contained in this manual, all interconnected resources and facilities will need to fill out any required agreements and have a system impact study performed if necessary.
+In addition to the documents contained in this manual, all interconnected resources and facilitiesmust complete the required agreements and, if necessary, have a system impact study performed.
 Specifics required will be determined depending on the size and intended purpose of each installation.

-If you have more questions upon your review of this manual, please contact one of our offices and we will be glad to assist you.
+If you have questions upon your review of this manual, please contact one of our offices and wewill be glad to assist you.
 Good luck with your project!